NevilleKing/Chuckie-Egg/README.md

 # Chuckie Egg
 ![chuckieegg](https://user-images.githubusercontent.com/9254173/28695775-290fccfc-7329-11e7-9c71-78f2b30b4acc.png)

 A clone of the game Chuckie Egg originally released in 1983.
-This version using SDL 2 (among other helper libraries) in C++, for the
+This version, using SDL 2 (among other helper libraries) in C++, was created for the
 Games Programming module at the University of Lincoln.

 ## Playing the Game